dodorare/crossbow/crossbundle/cli/README.md

         Print help information

     --lib <LIB>
-        Compile rust code as a dynamic library [default: crossbow-android]
+        Only compile rust code as a dynamic library.
+By default: "crossbow-android"

     --no-default-features
         Do not activate the `default` feature of the current directory's package

     --release
         Build optimized artifact with the `release` profile

+    -s, --strategy <STRATEGY>
+        Build strategy specifies what and how to build Android application: with help of Gradle, or with our native approach [default: gradle-apk]

     --sign-key-alias <SIGN_KEY_ALIAS>
         Signing key alias